binaryage/totalfinder-web/licensing.md

 There are two cases in which TotalFinder optionally sends data over the network:

-* **[Sparkle Updating System](http://sparkle.andymatuschak.org/)** - when checking for and downloading a new version.
+* **[Sparkle Updating System](https://sparkle-project.org)** - when checking for and downloading a new version.
-* **[Crash Reporting Dialog](https://blog.binaryage.com/crash-reporting-in-binaryage)** - when you explicitly click "Send Report..." button.
+* **[Crash Reporting Dialog](https://blog.binaryage.com/crash-reporting-in-binaryage)** - when you explicitly click the "Send Report..." button.

 ## TotalFinder reliability

-I have tested TotalFinder with my system and I did my best to make it bug-free and stable.
-However it still may contain bugs or issues.
+I have tested TotalFinder with my system and I did my best to make it bug-free and reasonably stable.
+However it still may contain undiscovered bugs or hard-to-fix issues.
+Please report them on [our forums](https://discuss.binaryage.com) or privately via email at [support@binaryage.com](mailto:support@binaryage.com).

 <div class="license-desk exclamation">
 You are using TotalFinder at your own risk.
 I'm not responsible for anything bad which could possibly happen using this software.
 </div>

-Note: As far as I know no disasters have happened to anyone because of TotalFinder over last 5 years.
+But don't worry as far as I know no disasters have happened to anyone because of TotalFinder over last years.

 <div class="license-desk exclamation">
 I'm not in control of what Apple does with Finder in the future.
-Some future update might make it impossible for me to adapt TotalFinder or some of its functionality to a new Finder version.
-By using this software you accept this risk.
+Some future system update might make it impossible for me to adapt TotalFinder or some of its functionality to a new Finder version.
+By purchasing and using this software you simply accept this risk.
 </div>